arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 For queries in the cluster, the following nodes may appear in execution plans:

 - **DistributeNode**:
-  used on a coordinator to fan-out data to one or multiple shards, taking into account a collection's shard key.
+  used on a Coordinator to fan-out data to one or multiple shards, taking into account a collection's shard key.

 - **GatherNode**:
-  used on a coordinator to aggregate results from one or many shards into a combined stream of results.
-Parallelizes work for certain types of queries when there are multiple database servers involved (shown as `GATHER   /* parallel */` in query explain).
+  used on a Coordinator to aggregate results from one or many shards into a combined stream of results.
+Parallelizes work for certain types of queries when there are multiple DB-Servers involved (shown as `GATHER   /* parallel */` in query explain).

 - **RemoteNode**:
   a *RemoteNode* will perform communication with another ArangoDB instances in the cluster.
-For example, the cluster coordinator will need to communicate with other servers to fetch the actual data from the shards.
+For example, the cluster Coordinator will need to communicate with other servers to fetch the actual data from the shards.
 It will do so via *RemoteNode*s.
-The data servers themselves might again pull further data from the coordinator, and thus might also employ *RemoteNode*s.
+The data servers themselves might again pull further data from the Coordinator, and thus might also employ *RemoteNode*s.
 So, all of the above cluster relevant nodes will be accompanied by a *RemoteNode*.

 - **ScatterNode**:
-  used on a coordinator to fan-out data to one or multiple shards.
+  used on a Coordinator to fan-out data to one or multiple shards.

 - **SingleRemoteOperationNode**:
-  used on a coordinator to directly work with a single document on a DB-Server that was referenced by its `_key`.
+  used on a Coordinator to directly work with a single document on a DB-Server that was referenced by its `_key`.

 List of optimizer rules